iristamsalu/KEM381_project4/README.md

 #### RDF.py output:
-1. Program creates a rdf_plot.png file in the output folder.
+1. The program creates a `rdf_plot.png` file in the output folder.

 ---

 ### Running diffusion_coef.py
-To compute diffusion coeffcient by plotting MSD vs. simulation time and MSD vs. computer time.
+To compute the diffusion coefficient by plotting MSD vs. simulation time and MSD vs. computer time.

 #### Explanation of Arguments: